saurabhdaware/blog.saurabhdaware.in/content/interview-experience-at-razorpay/index.md

 ![Kamlesh: Yo! interested to work with Razorpay?
 Saurabh: Hi, oh yes I would love to!
 I am looking for a position that starts round January](assets/kamleshdm.png)

-And in next few days, I get a call from the HR 🎉
+And in next few days, I got a call from the HR 🎉

 ## Interview Experience